What Affects Your Credit Score?

 Credit scores are calculated using information from your credit report.
 This information includes things like your payment history, how much debt you have, and whether you've had any recent bankruptcies or foreclosures.

-Lenders don't just look at your credit score when considering you for a loan.
-They also take into account things like your employment history, income, and debts.
-But your credit score is still an important factor in the loan decision-making process.
+Lenders don't just look at your credit score when you apply for a loan.
+They also consider things like your employment history, income, and debts.
+However, your credit score is still an important factor in the loan decision-making process, especially when it comes to traditional financing.

 There are a few ways to check your credit score for free.
-One way is to look at your credit report from each of the three major credit bureaus: Equifax, Experian, and TransUnion.
+The first is to review your credit report from each of the three major credit bureaus: Equifax, Experian, and TransUnion.
 You can get these reports once a year for free through AnnualCreditReport.com.

-Another way to check your credit score is to use a credit monitoring service.
-These services usually have a free trial period, so you can sign up and check your credit score without paying anything.
+Another way to check your credit score is with a credit monitoring service.
+These services usually have a free trial period, so you can sign up and check your credit score at no cost.
 Just be sure to cancel before the trial period ends, or you'll be charged for the service.

-Finally, you can check your credit score directly through some credit card issuers and financial institutions.
-They will often give you a free credit score as part of their credit monitoring services.
+Finally, you can check your credit score through some credit card issuers and financial institutions.
+A free credit score is often part of their credit monitoring services.

 - Credit History: 35%